-At Z/Yen, Michael's speciality is enhancing the performance of profit-making, charitable and government organisations and investments in conditions of high uncertainty.
-Michael has worked in the public sector on privatisations and strategy; in the private sector in a variety of industries (banking, insurance, manufacturing, media, retail, utilities, television, distribution) on problems ranging from strategy through information systems, quality, human resources, environmental systems and R&D; and in the voluntary sector on a number of assignments to improve performance.
-For example, Michael has led our studies of global investment banks' operations & IT strategy, worked as Chief Technology Officer for a cancer detection technology firm, built a global website to aid young people's understanding of financial markets through an innovative game and helped the UK Cabinet Office Strategy Unit develop sustainable UK fishing policies.
-Michael's current research interests at Z/Yen include those of Long Finance.
+At Z/Yen, Michael's speciality is enhancing the performance of profit-making, charitable, and government organisations and investments in conditions of high uncertainty.
+Michael has worked in the public sector on privatisations and strategy; in the private sector in a variety of industries (banking, insurance, manufacturing, media, retail, utilities, television, distribution, IT) on problems ranging from strategy through information systems, quality, human resources, environmental systems and R&D; and in the voluntary sector on a number of assignments to improve performance.
+For example, Michael has led our studies of global investment banks' operations & IT strategy, worked as Chief Technology Officer for a successful machine-learning cancer detection technology firm, built a global website to aid young people's understanding of financial markets through an innovative game, and helped the UK Cabinet Office Strategy Unit develop sustainable UK fishing policies.

 He lectures widely around the world and frequently in the UK on our work, e.g. at LSE on IT & Innovation, at Royal Holloway on statistics, at the University of Edinburgh on operations research, at UCL on quantitative finance.
-Michael is a Freeman of the City of London, Past Master of the Worshipful Company of World Traders, and a Freeman of the Company of Watermen & Lightermen, as well as an Honorary Liveryman of the Furniture Makers, Water Conservators, and Marketors.
-Michael has held numerous advisory posts, for example HM Treasury, BEIS, and Hitachi.
-From 2015 to 2018 he was the Taoiseach's (Irish Prime Minister's) Office's international advisor to the IFS Industry Advisory Committee in Dublin.
+Michael is a Freeman of the City of London, Past Master of the Worshipful Company of World Traders, and a Freeman of the Company of Watermen & Lightermen, as well as an Honorary Liveryman of the Furniture Makers, Water Conservators, Marketors, Tax Advisers, and International Bankers.